XanaduAI/thewalrus/docs/hermite.rst

     H_n(x) = H_{n}^{([2])}(x).

 .. tip::
-   The standard multidimensional Hermite polynomials are *Implemented as* :func:`thewalrus.hermite_multidimensional`.
-The modified Hermite polynomials can be obtained by passing the extra argument :code:`modified=True`.
+   *The standard multidimensional Hermite polynomials are implemented as* :func:`thewalrus.hermite_multidimensional`. *The modified Hermite polynomials can be obtained by passing the extra argument* :code:`modified=True`.

 Recursion relation